mnemnion/orb/doc/md/notes/orb.md

 ### Tags and Taglines

   Tags are the control structures for Orb.
-There are =#hashtags= which loosely correspond to functions or messages, and =@handles= which more directly correspond to symbols.
+There are `#hashtags` which loosely correspond to functions or messages, and `@handles` which more directly correspond to symbols.